MEET THE TEAM:

 As far back as I can remember, I've wanted to spend my time focusing on long-term, sustainable solutions for men & women living in poverty in developing countries with limited opportunities.
-I am drawn to the beauty of international cultures and want to help in the fight against the systems that keep people in poverty generation after generation.
+I am drawn to the beauty of international cultures & want join along side their fight against the systems that keep people in poverty generation after generation.

 From summers spent in Mexico & Bolivia to longer stints in Guatemala & Honduras, I've seen the need for sustainable job opportunities first hand.
 (You can read more in this blog post.)

-Purse & Clutch was started to connect amazingly talented artisans in India with a market here in the States.
-I was amazed to learn about how these jobs were transforming the lives of the men & women making the gorgeous block printed handbags and realized since I was based in the States I could help facilitate that connection to help grow their organization's reach.
-We've since expanded to working with several other groups around the world, curating the most beautiful textiles & patterns available.
+I started Purse & Clutch to connect talented artisans with a market here in the States.
+I was amazed to learn about how these jobs were transforming the lives of the artisans we were partnering with & realized since I was based in the States I could help facilitate that connection to help them grow.
+We have the privilege of working directly with artisan groups in Ethiopia & in Guatemala, designing beautiful textiles & styles that are meant to stand the test of time.

-Jen received her Master's in Leadership & Ethics from John Brown University's Donald G. Soderquist School of Business in 2009, & launched Purse & Clutch in 2011.
+Jen has an undergraduate degree in Chemistry & received her Master's in Leadership & Ethics from John Brown University in 2009.
+Purse & Clutch launched in 2011.
+In addition to running Purse & Clutch, she & her husband Jonathan do their fair share of running after their daughter Grey.
 Contact Jen directly at firstname.lastname@example.org.

 I've always loved being a part of organizations that "do good" for others.
 But when I was in college, I started a degree in Non-Profit management and really started digging into the idea of what "doing good" was.
 As I fell more in love with sustainable development, I began to learn more and more about the other side- the side that non fair trade brands don't talk about.